 Physical Health

-Physical health can be improved by taking better care of yourself, a healthy diet, moderation of alcohol consumption, exercise that keeps you fit and supple, and so on.
-This is very obvious but are you doing it?
+Physical health can be improved by taking better care of yourself, maintaining a healthy diet, moderating alcohol consumption, exercising to keep you fit and supple, and also strength training.
+This is very obvious, but are you doing it?
 Investing in changes now will set your future on a better path.

 Emotional Health